(Note: this post was originally published on October 21, 2021. It has since been updated with a few tweaks.)

 Disclosure: This recipe has been developed through a paid partnership with Meli's Cookies.
 However, all opinions and thoughts are my own.
 Thank you for supporting the brands that keep The Rogue Brussel Sprout running.

-These festive miniature trifles are bursting with sweet pumpkin, creamy chocolate yogurt, fluffy vanilla whipped cream, and chewy cookies.
-They're the perfect fall dessert and are surprisingly easy to put together, plus there's something so whimsical and magical about a trifle.
+These festive miniature trifles are bursting with sweet pumpkin, creamy chocolate yogurt, fluffy whipped cream, and chewy cookies.
+They're the perfect fall dessert and are surprisingly easy to put together.

 For the Cookie Layer